portless

 How It Works

-1. portless proxy start starts an HTTP reverse proxy on port 1355 as a background daemon (configurable with -p / --port or the PORTLESS_PORT env var).
+1. portless proxy start starts an HTTPS reverse proxy on port 443 as a background daemon.
+Auto-elevates with sudo on macOS/Linux; falls back to port 1355 if sudo is unavailable.
+Use --no-tls for plain HTTP on port 80.
+Configurable with -p / --port or the PORTLESS_PORT env var.
 The proxy also auto-starts when you run an app.

 2. portless <name> <cmd> assigns a random free port (4000-4999) via the PORT env var and registers the app with the proxy

-3. The browser hits http://<name>.localhost:1355 on the proxy port; the proxy forwards to the app's assigned port
+3. The browser hits https://<name>.localhost; the proxy forwards to the app's assigned port

 Most frameworks (Next.js, Express, Nuxt, etc.) respect the PORT env var automatically.
-For frameworks that ignore PORT (Vite, Astro, React Router, Angular, Expo, React Native), portless auto-injects the correct --port and --host CLI flags.
+For frameworks that ignore PORT (Vite, VitePlus, Astro, React Router, Angular, Expo, React Native), portless auto-injects the correct --port flag and, when needed, a matching --host CLI flag.

 State directory

-Portless stores its state (routes, PID file, port file) in a directory that depends on the proxy port:
+Portless stores its state (routes, PID file, port file) in ~/.portless.
+Override with the PORTLESS_STATE_DIR environment variable.

 Environment variables